apify/crawlee/README.md

 <div id="include-readme-1">
-  The <code>apify</code> NPM package enables development of web scrapers, crawlers and web automation projects either locally or running on <a href="https://www.apify.com/docs/actor" target="_blank">Apify Actor</a> - a serverless computing platform that enables execution of arbitrary code in the cloud.
+  The <code>apify</code> NPM package enables development of web scrapers, crawlers and web automation projects either locally or running on <a href="https://www.apify.com/docs/actor" target="_blank">Apify actors</a> - a serverless computing platform that enables execution of arbitrary code in the cloud.

-  The package provides helper functions to launch web browsers with proxies, access the storage etc. Note that the usage of the package is optional, you can create acts on Apify platform without it.
+  The package provides helper functions to launch web browsers with proxies, access storage, etc. Note that usage of the package is optional - you can create actors on the Apify platform without it.

-  For more information about the Apify Actor platform, please see https://www.apify.com/docs/actor
+  For more information about Apify actors, please see https://www.apify.com/docs/actor
 </div>

 Complete documentation of this package is available at https://www.apify.com/docs/sdk/apify-runtime-js/latest